Phone: (845) 728-6551

 - 2010: Best natural science poster by a junior/senior, American University Mathias Student Research Conference

 - 2008: Stephen J. Grebe Award for undergraduate summer research

 My amphipod research experience helped me continue my scientific work as an undergraduate at the Smithsonian National Museum of Natural History.
-There, I worked with Dr. Jon Norenburg in an attempt to differentiate two species of marine Nemertean worms, Lineus ruber and Lineus viridus, using the molecular barcode gene, COI.
+There, I worked with Dr. Jon Norenburg to differentiate two species of marine Nemertean worms, Lineus ruber and Lineus viridus, using the molecular barcode gene, COI.
 Working at the Smithsonian created a burgeoning attraction to molecular systematics, and strongly influenced my desire to pursue graduate work in this field.

 In my senior year at American, I applied and was accepted to Teach for America.
 For the next two years of my life, I became dedicated to the scientific education of 240 high school freshman.
 I taught a freshman level science and engineering course at the Academy of Engineering and Green Technology (AoEGT) in Hartford, CT.
 At AoEGT, I became invested in producing a hands-on curriculum that drove curiosity and captured interest, and started creating projects using under-used resources in the school.